yugabyte/yugabyte-db/docs/content/preview/drivers-orms/java/_index.md

 ### Create a Java project

 Java projects can be created using Maven or Gradle Software project management tools.
-We recommend using an integrated development environment (IDE) such as Intellij IDEA or Eclipse IDE for conveniently configuring Maven or Gradle to build and run your project.
+We recommend using an integrated development environment (IDE) such as IntelliJ IDEA or Eclipse IDE for conveniently configuring Maven or Gradle to build and run your project.

 If you are not using an IDE, see [Building Maven](https://maven.apache.org/guides/development/guide-building-maven.html) or [Creating New Gradle Project](https://docs.gradle.org/current/samples/sample_building_java_applications.html) for more information on how to setup a Java project.